 Q. Why was the local surveillance option discounted by HIAL?

 A. The local surveillance option was considered.
 However, it was discounted – not just because it was the most costly option identified in the Helios report but because it did not offer the same level of staff resilience, operational flexibility or recruitment and retention benefits that the ATMS option offers.

 A. While the ATMS programme will provide the resilience required and has a net economic gain for the overall Highlands and Islands area, we have always known there would be specific community impacts by undertaking such a significant and complex change management programme.

 HIAL must modernise its air traffic services.
 ATMS is the only option that provides the necessary levels of resilience required to ensure long-term sustainable air traffic service provision for the communities we serve.

 To date, there have been no alternative viable proposals that provide solutions to address all of the challenges HIAL currently faces.

 Q. What other mitigation measures can be implemented?

 A. We will look to work with community stakeholders and partners at all of the airport locations to find additional local mitigation measures over and above those we have already implemented and are currently exploring.

 HIAL will explore where its operations can create more economic activity for our island communities.
-We intend to commission an independent study to identify where that can be done.
+We intend to commission an independent study to identify how and where that can be done.